Who we are

 Niamh is an experienced, qualified counsellor with extensive background working with childhood trauma with young people aged 12-25.
 Before her work as a counsellor she worked as a group work coordinator in high schools and loves to see so many different people come together to support one another.
 At KASP she is able to bring her passion of helping people as the Young Person Support Worker, supporting our 16-25 year olds, providing 1-1 counselling and peer support group work.
 She is in awe of the strength and determination she sees in her clients and feels very blessed and grateful to have been allowed to be a part of so many people’s journeys.

-SANDRA the Volunteer
+SANDRA the volunteer Co-ordinator

 Sandra is an experienced qualified counsellor with extensive background working with complex trauma and sexual abuse.
 She has also worked managing teams of counsellors in the third sector and she is now completing her Clinical supervision qualification.
 She is currently delighted to manage, support and supervise our big team of volunteer counsellors and placement students who, she and the whole KASP, considers is a vital and invaluable part of the organization.

-PAUL the Befriender
+?? the Befriender